Colon Cancer On The Rise: Diet, Lifestyle, & More Explained

 Frequently Asked Questions About Colon Cancer

-Colon cancer, also known as colorectal cancer, begins in the colon or rectum, parts of the digestive system responsible for processing waste.
-It typically starts as small, benign clumps of cells called polyps that can become cancerous over time if undetected.
-It’s a silent threat—often progressing without early warning signs—which makes awareness and proactive screening critical.
+Colon cancer, also called colorectal cancer, begins in the colon or rectum, which are parts of the digestive system responsible for processing waste.
+It often starts as small, noncancerous growths called polyps that can develop into cancer over time if not detected early.
+Because it can progress without clear early symptoms, awareness and routine screening are essential.

-Historically, colon cancer has been more common in people over 50, which is why screening guidelines often start at that age.
-But cases in younger adults are climbing fast—some studies show a 2% annual increase in incidence for those under 50 since the 1990s.
-Family history and genetics play a role, too.
-With Catch, you can assess your lifetime risk across all age brackets and get tailored screening advice.
+Historically, colon cancer has been more common in adults over 50, which is why screening guidelines have traditionally started at that age.
+However, incidence among younger adults has been rising.
+Some studies suggest an approximate 2 percent annual increase in cases among individuals under 50 since the 1990s.
+Family history and genetics also play a meaningful role in determining risk.

 Treatment depends on the stage at diagnosis.
-Early-stage colon cancer often involves surgery to remove the tumor or affected section of the colon.
-Advanced cases may require chemotherapy, radiation, or targeted therapies to attack specific cancer cell traits.
-Immunotherapy is also emerging for certain patients.
-Survival rates are best with early detection, underscoring why tools like Catch’s risk tracking and personalized plans are vital to staying ahead of the curve.
+Early-stage colon cancer is often treated with surgery to remove the tumor or affected portion of the colon.
+More advanced cases may require chemotherapy, radiation therapy, or targeted treatments that focus on specific cancer cell characteristics.
+Immunotherapy is also an option for certain patients.

 Sources: